Linaro/website/_posts/current/blog/2022-08-16-linaro-featured-top-in-5-19-linux-kernel-release-the-first-kernel-to-be-released-on-arm64.md

 Manivannan upstreamed the [Modem Host Interface (MHI) bus stack for the PCIe Endpoint devices](https://www.linaro.org/blog/mhi-bus-for-endpoint-devices-upstreamed-to-linux-kernel/), that gave him the #21st spot in the most active developers by changed lines for v5.19 release.
 Earlier, Manivannan upstreamed the [MHI bus stack for the PCIe host devices](https://www.linaro.org/blog/mhi-bus-support-gets-added-to-the-linux-kernel/) that is currently being used with various host platforms based on x86, ARM64 and MIPS architectures for bringing the network connectivity using Qualcomm modems and WLAN devices.

-This MHI bus support for PCIe endpoint devices will allow running the upstream kernel directly on the Qualcomm modems, WLAN devices or boards with pairs of SoCs bridged using PCIe that used to run only the downstream kernel so far.
+This MHI bus support for PCIe endpoint devices will allow running the upstream kernel directly on the Qualcomm modems, such as the Snapdragon SDX55 platform, WLAN devices or boards with pairs of SoCs bridged using PCIe that used to run only the downstream kernel so far.
 Manivannan validated the PCIe endpoint work on the Telit FN980M modem based development board and was able to get the network connectivity over PCIe on the host using MHI IP_SW0 channels.

 There is still some work pending for getting the data connectivity from the modem DSP and that is expected to land in the future releases.